CFA 100 - Intellectual and Cultural Events

 CFA 361 - Media in Entertainment

 A survey of the mass media, production and public relations industries involved with the entertainment industry.
 The course focuses on entry-level jobs and career paths and the responsibilities and skills necessary for success in the industry.
 Students explore the multiple areas of the conglomerated mass media and its impact on society.
-Prerequisite: Student must be enrolled in the Bradley University Hollywood Semester
+Prerequisite: Students must be enrolled in the Bradley University Hollywood Semester in Los Angeles, California.

 CFA 421 - Art & the Creative Imagination